-The Board has identified the key risks faced by the Company and established appropriate controls (as disclosed in the Strategic Report on page 23).
+The Board has identified the key risks faced by the Company and established appropriate controls (as disclosed in the Strategic Report on pages 25 and 26).
 The Committee monitors these controls and reviews any incidences of noncompliance.
-Further details are set out in the section of this report that discusses the Company's system of internal controls (page 29).
+Further details are set out in the section of this report that discusses the Company's system of internal controls (page 33).